mlswg/mls-protocol/draft-ietf-mls-protocol.md

 of S to populate the `original_child_resolution` field.
 This way, P's Parent Hash fixes the new HPKE public keys of all nodes on the path from P to the root.
-Furthermore, for each such key PK the hash also binds the set of HPKE public keys to which PK's secret key was encrypted in the commit packet that anounced the `UpdatePath` object.
+Furthermore, for each such key PK the hash also binds the set of HPKE public keys to which PK's secret key was encrypted in the Commit that contained the `UpdatePath` object.

 ~~~~~